telerik/xamarin-forms-docs/controls/dataform/dataform-editors.md

 > On Android if a property is read-only, a viewer is used.

+>tip You can find an example demonstrating a custom editor on Android here: [Autocomplete editor in Android]({% slug dataform-howto-use-native-editors-android %})

 ### iOS

 iOS DataFormRenderer available methods for override: